serviceberry3/image_captioning/README.md

     3. Use range() instead of deprecated xrange() for bleu_scorer.py.
 * 12/20/22
     1. Get BLEU scorer working.
 I see how meteor scorer is supposed to work (it works if I run it using java and the meteor-1.5.jar file in the meteor/ directory), but for some reason the piping into stdin and then reading from stdout is not working for the meteor subprocess.
+    2. Add script sbu_download.py, which downloads images (num of desired imgs can be specified) from SBU dataset using wget.
+    3. Add support for using SBU captions dataset instead of COCO (can be specified in config.py).
+This involved changing all of the dataset preparation code, since the SBU JSON annotations file is a lot different in structure from the COCO one (SBU JSON only has image_urls and captions lists).

 ### Introduction
 This neural system for image captioning is roughly based on the paper "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" by Xu et al. (ICML2015).
 The input is an image, and the output is a sentence describing the content of the image.
 It uses a convolutional neural network to extract visual features from the image, and uses a LSTM recurrent neural network to decode these features into a sentence.
 A soft attention mechanism is incorporated to improve the quality of the caption.
 This project is implemented using the Tensorflow library, and allows end-to-end training of both CNN and RNN parts.
+We used a pre-trained CNN, so only trained the RNN.

 ### Prerequisites
 * **Tensorflow** ([instructions](https://www.tensorflow.org/install/))